TvOS

-tvOS (formerly Apple TV Software) is an operating system developed by Apple for the Apple TV, a digital media player.
-In the first-generation Apple TV, Apple TV Software was based on Mac OS X. The software for the second-generation and later Apple TVs is based on the iOS operating system and has many similar frameworks, technologies, and concepts.
+tvOS (formerly Apple TV Software) is an operating system created and developed by Apple for the Apple TV, a digital media player.
+In the first-generation Apple TV, Apple TV Software is based on Mac OS X. The software for the second-generation and later Apple TVs is based on the iOS operating system and has many similar frameworks, technologies, and concepts.

 The second- and third-generation Apple TV have several built-in applications, but do not support third-party applications.

 On September 9, 2015, Apple announced the fourth-generation Apple TV, with support for third-party applications.
-Apple also changed the name of the Apple TV operating system to tvOS, adopting the camel case nomenclature that they were using for their other operating systems, iOS and watchOS.
+Apple also changed the name of the Apple TV operating system to tvOS, adopting the camel case nomenclature that they were using for its other operating systems: iOS, watchOS, and (later, in 2016) macOS.

-The latest version, tvOS 26, was released on September 15, 2025.
+The latest version, tvOS 27, was released on September 14, 2026.

 History

-On October 30, 2015, the fourth-generation Apple TV became available; it shipped with tvOS 9.0.
-On November 9, 2015, tvOS 9.0.1 was released, primarily an update to address minor issues.
+On October 30, 2015, the fourth-generation Apple TV was released and shipped with tvOS 9.0.
+On November 9, 2015, tvOS 9.0.1 was released, primarily to address minor issues.

 tvOS 9.1 was released on December 8, 2015, along with OS X 10.11.2, iOS 9.2, and watchOS 2.1.
-Apple also updated the Remote apps on iOS and watchOS, enabling basic remote functionality for the fourth-generation Apple TV (previously, the app only worked with past versions of Apple TV).
+Apple also updated the Remote apps on iOS and watchOS, enabling basic remote functionality for the fourth-generation Apple TV (previously, the app only worked with earlier Apple TV models).

 On November 25, 2015, Facebook debuted their SDK for tvOS, allowing applications to log into Facebook, share to Facebook, and use Facebook Analytics in the same way that iOS applications can.

 On December 2, 2015, Twitter debuted their login authentication service for tvOS – "Digits" – allowing users to log into apps and services with a simple, unique code available online.

-On June 13, 2016, at WWDC 2016, Apple SVP of Internet Services Eddy Cue announced tvOS 10.
-It brought new functionality, such as Siri search improvements, single sign-on for cable subscriptions, a dark mode, and a new Remote application for controlling the Apple TV; it was released on September 13, 2016, along with iOS 10.
+On June 13, 2016, at WWDC 2016, tvOS 10 was announced.
+It brought new functionality, such as Siri search improvements, single sign-on for cable subscriptions, a dark mode, and a new Remote application for controlling Apple TV.
+It was released on September 13, 2016, along with iOS 10.

 On June 4, 2018, at WWDC 2018, tvOS 12 was announced.
 It brought support for Dolby Atmos E-AC3 and was released on September 17, 2018, along with iOS 12.

-On April 13, 2020, it was discovered that Apple's Siri Smart Speaker HomePod began to run variants of the tvOS software.
+On April 13, 2020, it was discovered that the HomePod had switched from running a variant of iOS to a variant of tvOS.

 On June 22, 2020, at WWDC 2020, tvOS 14 was announced.
-It brought support for the Home app and 4K YouTube videos and was released on September 16, 2020, along with iOS 14 and iPadOS 14.
+It brought support for the Apple Home shortcuts in Control Center and 4K videos on YouTube.
+It was released on September 16, 2020, along with iOS 14 and iPadOS 14.